 - a vitamin deficiency

 Providing traction for tiny feet is the best way to avoid spraddle leg (in cases where it can be avoided).
 Chicks should not walk directly on dry newspaper.
-Safer options are paper towels or rubber shelf liner
+Safer options are paper towels or rubber shelf liner covering newspaper.

 The younger a chick is when treated, the better chance of preserving normal leg function.
 Untreated, a chick can die from inability to reach food and water without assistance.
 A chick can learn to push up, stand and walk correctly within less than a week, often much sooner if treated.

 The legs must be restricted, braced or ‘hobbled,’ to provide stability and allow the chick’s bones and muscles to grow and strengthen in the correct position.

 Any number of materials can be used for a brace, from bandaids to rubber bands, yarn to tape.
 My preference is VetRap.
 It’s easy to use, sticks to itself, stays securely in place, doesn’t restrict circulation when properly applied, won’t damage the skin or leg feathers, is easy to remove and has just enough stretch to allow the chick to practice walking.

 I wrap two little pieces of VetRap around each leg just below the knee joint, being careful not to wrap too tightly.
 Since it sticks to itself, no tape is required.
 I find that these anchors make it easier to change the brace.